nepenth/knowledge-base/README.md

 ### Personal Development <a name="personal-development"></a>
 The Personal Development category provides resources and guidance on improving individual skills and performance, with a focus on setting and achieving goals.
-This category includes topics such as goal setting strategies and techniques for personal and professional growth, found within the subcategory of Goal Setting And Achievement.
+This category includes topics such as goal setting strategies and techniques for personal and professional growth.
 *Subcategories: Goal Setting And Achievement*
 *Items: 1*